 Again, when there is an intersection between the criminal and the civil court systems, you need an experienced lawyer to know what to do.
 They know the intricacies of evidence, when to wait for more, and when to pursue your case to maximize your compensation.

 Talk to an Athens Drunk Driving Accident Lawyer for Free

-One car accident can have lifelong consequences.
-That doesn’t mean you should be left holding the bill.
-Let John Foy & Associated help.
-We will sit down with you for a free consultation and help you understand your legal options—with no obligation to proceed.
-Call us at 706-400-4000 or fill out the form to your right and get your FREE consultation today.
+We will sit down with you for a free consultation and help you understand your legal options.
+There is no obligation to proceed if you wish to talk with other lawyers.
+Call our drunk driving victim accident lawyers in Athens or fill out the form to your right and get your FREE consultation today.